 April 1989—Relations between China and the West get considerably colder after world news is dominated by images of protests in Beijing’s Tiananmen Square that begin upon the death of Party Secretary General Hu Yaobang and last for more than two months.
 Violence against protestors draws the condemnation of western countries.

-20 July 2009—Wen Jiabao, the premier of China between 2003 and 2013, announces China’s “going out” foreign investment strategy, stating in a speech to Chinese diplomats that the country “should hasten the implementation of our ‘going out’ strategy and combine the utilisation of foreign exchange reserves with the ‘going out’ of our enterprises.”
+20 July 2009—Wen Jiabao, the premier of China between 2003 and 2013, announces China’s “going out” foreign investment strategy, stating in a speech to Chinese diplomats that the country “should hasten the implementation of our ‘going out’ strategy and combine the utilization of foreign exchange reserves with the ‘going out’ of our enterprises.”
 The Financial Times says “China’s outbound nonfinancial direct investment rose to $40.7 billion (in 2008) from just $143 million in 2002.”

 THE BUYING SPREE